qltd/SwiftBio/wp-content/plugins/magic-liquidizer-responsive-table/readme.txt

 You can use Chrome Inspector or Firefox Firebug Extension to inspect element.
 But basically `table` value signifies that all &lt;table&gt; .. &lt;/table&gt; will make responsive.
 Please watch this video tutorial on <a href="http://youtu.be/wIxxrbAV7AY">YouTube</a>

 = How to make tables in two columns =
-It's very simple, just add these CSS lines to your stylesheet `
+It's very simple, just add these CSS lines into your stylesheet `
 .ml-responsive-table dt.ml-title {
      clear: none;